Sage-Bionetworks/genie-bpc-quac-wrapper/README.md

 ```

 ## Notes
-The associated Docker image needs to be triggered manually by a commit when genie-bpc-quac repo is updated
+The associated Docker image needs to be triggered manually by a pull request when genie-bpc-quac repo is updated